Showing posts with label SDR. Show all posts

 Tuesday, January 21, 2025

-How to log FT8 and WSPR to a system log on the WEB-888
+How to log FT8 and WSPR to the system log on the WEB-888

 The new Version (v2025.0119) has the ability to write to the system log (Thanks Howard).